trunk-studio/skeleton/README.md

 }
 ```

 SNS support custom messages for specific endpoints.
 Therefore, you can setup a custom message for various platforms.
 For instance, you can configure a custom GCM push notification that will be send to the subscribers of the topic that are registered via GCM.
-Currently, APNS, GCM, SMS and Email are implemented.
+Currently, APNS, GCM, and SMS are implemented.
 Other endpoints that are supported by AWS will be added later.

 ```
 public function toSNS($notifiable)